 Divorce can bring up all kinds of emotions, from sadness to feelings of relief, to downright anger.
 This is only human when faced with the end of a significant relationship.

 But during a divorce, you need to keep mindful of how your behavior will affect the divorce process itself and also how the court will rule based on that behavior.
-An experienced Manhattan divorce attorney advises their clients that there are some fundamental things they should never do during a divorce.

 Don’t Transfer, Conceal, or Retitle Assets